A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} formalizes the anticlustering problem and introduces the notation used throughout.
-Section~\ref{sec:literature} reviews existing algorithms for Euclidean anticlustering and related problems and identifies the research gaps that motivate our work.
-Section~\ref{sec:algorithm} presents the Assignment-Based Anticlustering (\ABA) algorithm, including its base version, extensions for small anticlusters and categorical balancing, a hierarchical speed-up, and a runtime analysis.
-Section~\ref{sec:experiment} reports our experimental results, covering datasets, benchmark methods, comparisons on standard and categorical anticlustering tasks, and applications to balanced $K$-cut.
+Section~\ref{sec:literature} reviews existing algorithms for Euclidean anticlustering and related problems.
+Section~\ref{sec:algorithm} presents the Assignment-Based Anticlustering (\ABA) algorithm, including its base variant; anticlustering with categories; the hierarchical decomposition strategy; and complexity analysis.
+Section~\ref{sec:experiment} reports our experimental results.
 Section~\ref{sec:conclusions} concludes and outlines future research directions.